 Yes, Ranitidine can be used for the short-term treatment of gastritis.
 It helps by decreasing the amount of acid released into the stomach and relieving stomach pain and acid reflux.

-Yes, Ranitidine can be taken with vitamin B. No drug-drug interactions have been reported between this medicine and vitamin B.
+Yes, Vitamin B can be taken along with Ranitidine.
+No drug-drug interactions have been reported between this medicine and vitamin B.

 Q. Why Ranitidine is given along with vitamin B12?

 Long term use of Ranitidine can cause vitamin B12 deficiency as it decreases the acid secretion in the stomach which is required for the absorption of Vitamin B12.
 To prevent this deficiency, vitamin B12 may be advised by your doctor along with this medicine.

 Q. Can a patient with hepatitis C take Ranitidine?